elastic/integrations/packages/prometheus_input/docs/README.md

 #### Scraping from a Prometheus exporter

 To scrape metrics from a Prometheus exporter, configure the `hosts` setting to it.
-The path to retrieve the metrics from (`/metrics` by default) is appended to the hostname as below.
+The path to retrieve the metrics from (`/metrics` by default) is appended to the hostname as below:

 Host Configuration Format: `http[s]://<hostname>:<port>/<metrics_path>` Example Host Configuration: `http://localhost:9090/metrics`